Stonepeople/Intro_to_R/README.md

 ### Chapter 8 Getting Help
 This brings us neatly to [Chapter8](https://youtu.be/iUbxpQ9mjEg?t=3818) which contains advice on how to get help, within R itself, and on the web in general.

+We demonstrate using the `?` in front of a verb to ask for the help menu - `?geom_bar()` for example

+We look at `Edit>Find in Files` in RStudio to search through your own library of code that you have built up by using R

+We looked too at finding help on the R documentation site [rdrr.io](hrrps://rdrr.io) - an excellent resource which goes beyond the built-in R help files because it searches projects on github too.

+We look at [tidyverse.org](https://tidyverse.org), the official tidyverse website.

+And the last few minutes of the session we look at free online resources to help you learn even more R.

+If you would like to download this guide in pdf format, follow this link: